 - Nut + seed butters

-- Fish (esp. salmon, herring, mackerel, halibut, anchovy)
+- Fish (esp. salmon, herring, mackerel, halibut, anchovy), Omega-3 fish oil

-- Cold-pressed Oils (coconut, macadamia, avocado, Olive, grass-fed Ghee)
+- Cold-pressed/Extra-virgin Oils (coconut, macadamia, avocado, Olive, grass-fed Ghee) – naturally lower in Omega-6 fats and high in healthy monounsaturated fat.

 - Egg Yolk